USH3R/Security-Toolkit.-CONTAINERS/README.md

         bash demo.sh

 ⚠️ Note: If running locally outside Codespaces, ensure Node.js >= 18 is installed.
 This demo relies on Node.js to execute.

+🛠 Features of Container Package
+✅ Validate IPv4 addresses
+✅ Generate secure hashes
+✅ Check IPs against sample criteria
+✅ Minimal setup: one command to run the demo
+✅ Outputs are clean and JSON-compatible for easy integration into larger workflows